-Non-Motorized Wheeled Vehicle Use on University Property
+Non-Motorized Wheeled Vehicle and Motorized Hoverboard Use on University Property

-Syracuse University acknowledges the advantages associated with the use of non-motorized wheeled vehicles, including but not limited to skateboards, roller skates, rollerblades, scooters and bicycles (collectively "Non-Motorized Wheeled Vehicles"), as a means of convenient and energy efficient transportation on campus.
+The University acknowledges the advantages associated with the use of non-motorized wheeled vehicles, including but not limited to skateboards, roller skates, rollerblades, scooters and bicycles (collectively "Non-Motorized Wheeled Vehicles"), as a means of convenient and energy efficient transportation on campus.
 The University is willing to permit the use of Non-Motorized Wheeled Vehicles on campus, provided that users take appropriate precautions to protect the safety of persons and property.
-This Policy is established to address safety concerns of the Syracuse University community posed by the use of Non-Motorized Wheeled Vehicles and to minimize potential damage to University property from the use of these vehicles.
+This Policy is established to address safety concerns of the University community posed by the use of Non-Motorized Wheeled Vehicles and to minimize potential damage to University property from the use of these vehicles.

 The use of Non-Motorized Wheeled Vehicles is prohibited in the following locations:

 Persons violating this Policy shall be subject to sanctions including but not limited to the following:

-© 1995 - 2008 Syracuse University, Syracuse, NY 13244 • (315) 443-1870
+© 1995 - 2008 Syracuse University, Syracuse, NY 13244 (315) 443-1870

 For technical assistance contact firstname.lastname@example.org